Frequently Asked Questions

 SMU's unrivalled interactive pedagogy also provides a conducive environment to nurture students to communicate strategically and present ideas convincingly, traits highly valued by employers.
 In senior years, under the experiential learning framework students take what is known as SMU-X courses wherein students work in diverse teams to solve a business case or problem given by our industry partners.
 These experiences prepare our students for the emerging jobs of the future.

-In addition to the first major, BSc (Computer Science): ITSD Major can also do a 2nd major in IT Solution Management.
+In addition to the first major, BSc (Computer Science): AISD Major can also do a 2nd major in IT Solution Management.

 This programme will prepare students for a wide variety of job roles.